 This is best understood by the example below.
 We have a Lenono, ThinkVision LT1423 touch monitor.
 In UPDD we have configured this device with the same name.
 When this device is plugged into a Mac system the monitor is listed in the display properties as LEN LT1423pwC so we have set this name in the monitor bind key setting.
 Now, when the monitor and touch screen are plugged in to a Mac system the touch device will automatically be associated with the correct monitor/desktop.
 In the example below, the monitor is a secondary monitor, monitor 2, and the touch / desktop association has been correctly made.

-As part of this new feature we have updated UPDD Status and the command line interface functions devices or monitors to list the monitor names.
+The UPDD Console and the command line interface functions devices or monitors can be used to list the monitor names.

 Note that the monitor_bind.display_name specifies a display (screen) name substring.
 If a value is specified then the device will associate itself with a screen with a name containing that value.
 The matching is case insensitive.

 e.g. if the value is 'XYZ' and a display named 'XYZ Multi touch' is found, this will be used.

 This binding is checked every time there is a setting change notification; so the binding is dynamic, i.e. will track monitor layout changes.

 Note that in some cases the name of a monitor as reported by the OS to the driver might differ from that seen in various system tools so you need to set the name as listed by the driver's functions, such as listed in the UPDD Status.

 This feature is especially useful when the value is preset in the driver package as delivered to the end user such that the touch / desktop association will be correctly made when the device is connected to the system.

 In a multi-device environment a hardware port will be required for each pointer device.